• broken image

 Caroline Mierzwa, M.A.

-Caroline Mierzwa is a third-year doctoral student in the School Psychology program from Big Sur, CA. She completed a B.S. in Psychological and Brain Sciences with a double minor in Education and Applied Psychology from the University of California, Santa Barbara in 2020.
+Caroline Mierzwa is a fourth-year doctoral candidate in the School Psychology program from Big Sur, CA. She completed a B.S. in Psychological and Brain Sciences with a double minor in Education and Applied Psychology from the University of California, Santa Barbara in 2020.
 She is also in the process of completing her BCBA certification under the supervision of Dr. Evan Dart.
-Her current research interests include school climate, school connectedness, behavioral threat assessment, suicide prevention, and consultation to promote systems change.
-Projects Caroline has worked on in relation to the RAISE lab activities include her current thesis: Comparing the Effects of the Comprehensive School Threat Assessment Guidelines Training Workshop: Online vs. In-Person.
-Caroline is excited to serve as lab manager this year and enjoys participating in the lab due to the opportuntieis to enage and collaborate with school districts, students, and district leadership.
-She also appreciates the emphasis on the dissemniation efforts as a lab, to share the work that we do (e.g., conference presentations, publications).
+Her research interests include school climate, school connectedness, behavioral threat assessment, suicide prevention, and consultation to promote systems change.
+Projects Caroline has worked on in the RAISE lab include her thesis: Comparing the Effects of the Comprehensive School Threat Assessment Guidelines Training Workshop: Online vs. In-Person.
+Caroline enjoys participating in the lab due to the opportuntieis to engage and collaborate with school districts, students, and district leadership.
+She also appreciates the emphasis on dissemination efforts as a lab, to share the work we do (e.g., conference presentations, publications).
 During her free time, Caroline enjoys spending time with her friends, trying new restaurants, and cooking.

 Lab Subgroups